 The American Society of Clinical Oncology (ASCO) Annual Meeting is one of the largest scientific meetings focused on cancer, where physicians, scientists, advocates, and industry partners share the latest developments in research and treatment.

-At the 2022 meeting held in Chicago this summer, there were multiple presentations on 177Lutetium-PSMA-617 (Lu-PSMA; PLUVITCO™).
+At the 2022 meeting held in Chicago this summer, there were multiple presentations on 177Lutetium-PSMA-617 (Lu-PSMA; PLUVICTO™).
 This new therapy delivers radiation (the radioisotope 177lutetium) directly to prostate cancer cells by binding to the PSMA protein on their surface.
 It is now FDA-approved in the U.S. Here, we highlight results from two clinical trials of Lu-PSMA:

 - Combination treatment of Lu-PSMA + immunotherapy appears promising